buildingSMART/Sample-Test-Files/IFC 4.3/UT_Alignment_12d_10/readme.md

 # An example where the vertical geometry (VG) starts before and ends after, the horizontal geometry (HG)
 #
 # Alignment with partial clothoid of decreasing radii between two left arcs, and vertical geometry
-# There is a start chainge of 0.
+# There is a start chainage of 0.
 # There is only the semantic definition and no ifc geometry

 ### Intent